Graphs with Large Girth and Small Cop Number: Introduction

 \section{Introduction}

-In this paper we consider the game of \emph{cops and robbers} on graphs.
+In this paper we consider the game of \emph{cops and robbers} on connected graphs.
+As a result we suppose all graphs in this paper are connected.
 Cops and robbers is a 2-player game played on a graph $G = (V,E)$.
-To being the game, the cop player places $k$ cops onto vertices of the graph, then the robber player chooses a vertex of the graph to place the robber at the beginning of the game.
-After this players take turns moving their pieces from the current vertex they occupy, say $v$, to a vertex in $N[v]$.
+To begin the game, the cop player places $k$ cops onto vertices of the graph, then the robber player chooses a vertex of the graph to place the robber.
+From here the cop and robber players alternate turns.
+On a player's turn, they can (but do not have to) move each their pieces to a vertex adjacent to its position.
 Note this allows a player to not move a given cop or robber, should they desire to do so.
 The cops win if after finitely many moves a cop is able to move onto the vertex currently occupied by the robber, which we call capturing the robber, while the robber wins if there exists a strategy which indefinitely evades capture.
+Here both players are assumed to play optimally.
 The least number of cops required to win the game no matter which vertex the robber begins on is known as the cop number of a graph, denoted $c(G)$.
-Suppose all graphs we consider are connected.

-Cops and robbers was introduced independently by Quilliot \cite{quilliot1983problemes}, and Nowakowski and Winkler \cite{nowakowski1983vertex}; while the cop number of a graph, was first introduced by Aigner and Fromme \cite{aigner1984game}.
+Cops and robbers was introduced independently by Quilliot \cite{quilliot1983problemes}, and Nowakowski and Winkler \cite{nowakowski1983vertex}; while the cop number of a graph was first introduced by Aigner and Fromme \cite{aigner1984game}.
 In recent decades cops and robbers has seen a remarkable amount of attention with many general results as well as results for specific graph classes appearing in the literature.
 For instance, the cop number of planar graphs \cite{aigner1984game}, graphs of higher genus \cite{bonato2020topological, bowler2019bounding, quilliot1985short, schroder2001copnumber}, Cayley graphs \cite{bradshaw2020proof,frankl1987cops}, graph products \cite{neufeld1998game}, and random graphs \cite{bollobas2013cops,luczak2010chasing, pralat2016meyniel} have all been extensively studied.
 Significant attention has also been paid to computational questions involving cop number, with MacGillivray and Clarke \cite{clarke2012characterizations} showing that deciding if a graph is $k$-cop win is fixed parameter polynomial time in the order of the graph and $k$, while Kinnersley \cite{kinnersley2015cops} proved that determining if $c(G) \leq k$ is EXPTIME-complete when $k$ is not fixed.